oac-tree/oac-tree-mathexpr/doc/index.rst

    <Plugin>libsequencer-mathexpr.so</Plugin>

-The most basic use for this plugin is to evaluate mathematical expressions of scalars:
+The most basic use for this plugin is to assign a mathematical expression to a variable:

 .. code-block:: xml